To navigate the timeline, click and drag it with your mouse, or click on the timeline overview on the bottom.

 486 BCE - 465 BCE: Xerxes I rules Egypt, uses country as resource for invasion of Greece.

 484 BCE - 407 BCE: Life of Greek tragedy poet Euripides.

-482 BCE: Themistocles persuades the Athenians to build a fleet, which saves them at Salamis and becomes their source of power.
+483 BCE: Themistocles persuades the Athenians to significantly expand their fleet, which saves them at Salamis and becomes their source of power.

 480 BCE - 323 BCE: The Classical Period in Greece.

 480 BCE: Xerxes I makes extensive preparations to invade mainland Greece by building depots, canals and a boat bridge across the Hellespont.